 Further investment by the organisation has seen the lease of a new 400,000 sq. ft. distribution centre in Northamptonshire.
 As part of this project OUP commissioned Future-tech, data centre specialists, to construct a new disaster recovery suite situated on site.

-OUP were looking at how to expand and improve their warehousing capability so they investigated a number of options.
+OUP were looking at how to expand and improve their data warehousing capability so they investigated a number of options.
 The move to Prologis Park was considered the most attractive as it provides a superior operating environment and creates a degree of flexibility, which will help maintain their distribution requirements.
-With the site identified OUP and Future-tech looked at the constraints that surrounded the project and eliminated certain design options that clashed with these.
+With the site identified OUP and Future-tech looked at the constraints that surrounded the project and eliminated certain data centre design options that clashed with these.

 CHALLENGES AND CONSTRAINTS

-The first step in the process with OUP was to look at the different construction, power and cooling solutions available and find what combination would best fit the constraints of this particular project.
+The first step in the process with OUP was to look at the different data centre construction, power and cooling solutions available and find what combination would best fit the constraints of this particular project.
 For OUP resilience, CAPX and total cost of ownership were of maximum importance.
 Equally all projects vary and space, time or power availability could easily have topped this list; demonstrating a one size fits all approach doesn’t work with data centre design and build projects.